auroracoin101/Auroracoin/doc/build-osx.md

 Disable-wallet mode
 --------------------
-When the intention is to run only a P2P node without a wallet, Bitcoin Core may be compiled in disable-wallet mode with:
+When the intention is to run only a P2P node without a wallet, Auroracoin may be compiled in disable-wallet mode with:

     ./configure --disable-wallet

-In this case there is no dependency on Berkeley DB 4.8.
+In this case there is no dependency on Berkeley DB 5.3.

 Mining is also possible in disable-wallet mode using the `getblocktemplate` RPC call.